-Throwing out the rulebook: collaborative innovation for the unfolding Education First Youth Foyer model21 December 2015
+Throwing out the rulebook: collaborative innovation for the unfolding Education First Youth Foyer model

-Developed by the Brotherhood of St Laurence and Hanover Welfare Services (now Launch Housing), with funding from the Victorian Government, Education First Youth Foyers represent an innovative student accommodation and education model designed for young people who are homeless or at risk of homelessness.
+Developed by the Brotherhood of St. Laurence and Hanover Welfare Services (now Launch Housing), with funding from the Victorian Government, Education First Youth Foyers (EFYFs) represent an innovative student accommodation and education model designed for young people who are homeless or at risk of homelessness.

 The EFYF model was not an ‘off-the-shelf’ model with its own template.
 It required the creation of new policies and practices and new ways of working between government and the community sector.